Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose the Ligne Roset Sofa?

-Start with posture and leg comfort.
-If you sit upright for long stretches, prioritize adjustable back support (Prado) over the softer nest-style shapes (Ploum).
-If your room is tight, pay attention to depth and walkway clearance—deep designs can eat usable space quickly.
-Petite users usually do better with less depth, or with a plan for a footrest.
-In broad terms: all-day loungers will gravitate to Ploum or Togo; mixed-posture households tend to do best with Prado; and small-space hosts should look at Multy.
+Start with seat height, posture, leg comfort, and how you actually use the room.
+If you sit upright for long stretches, Prado’s movable back cushions are easier to live with than Ploum’s softer nest-like shape.
+If your room is tight, pay close attention to depth and walkway clearance because deep designs can eat usable space quickly.
+Shorter users usually do better with less depth, or with a plan for a footrest.
+In broad terms, all-day loungers will lean toward Ploum or Togo, mixed-posture households tend to do best with Prado, and small-space hosts should look hardest at Multy.

 Limitations

-Ligne Roset’s comfort bias is lounge-first, so true upright “desk posture” often requires extra pillows or careful cushion placement.
+Ligne Roset’s comfort bias is still lounge-first, so true upright desk posture often takes extra pillows or careful cushion placement.
 Deep or low profiles can be tough for shorter legs or for anyone who dislikes a sunk-in hip angle.
 Non-removable covers on some models raise the consequences of spills, while sofa-bed mechanisms add upkeep and extra wear points over time.

 Ligne Roset Sofa Vs. Alternatives